BurroughsHighCS/Curriculum/Projects/Plinko/README.md

     * You will need to use a random number to determine if the disc should shift left or right.
         * For help with random numbers, find the additional resources section at the bottom, or click [here](#RandomNumbers).

-3. At each row in single ball mode, the application should print out a visual representation of its row.
+3. At each row in single disc mode, the application should print out a visual representation of its row.
 After all the rows are complete, a the printout should look something like this:

     ```
          . . . .O. . . .